Training provided for World Cancer Research Fund, Hanover, South West Path, Peterborough Diocese, NS&I and more.

-I’ve been told by non-profit and charity marketing managers many times that when they attend public training sessions everything is targeted towards selling a product or service.
+I’ve been told many times by non-profit and charity marketing managers that when they attend public training sessions everything is targeted towards selling a product or service.
 The context is wrong.

 By holding the training in-house, you can have more control over the topics, context and save money by doing away with travel and hotel costs.

-The most important aspects of Digital Market for non-profits tends to revolve around content.
+The most important aspects of Digital Marketing for non-profits tends to revolve around content.
 Being able to create quality articles for your website, write engaging social media posts and developing a good solid email marketing strategy are essential.

 Tracking and measuring are also important, so you understand what’s working and more importantly what’s not working.

-Content Marketing & blogging training for charities & non-profits
+Content Marketing & Blogging training for charities & non-profits

 Putting together a good strategy for you content is vitally important.
 You may have many people creating articles for your website and some may be volunteers so having a strategy and guide in place for how content comes together will make things work more efficiently.

 Topics such as keyword research needs to be looked at, so the right words and phrases are targeted.
 You need to be answering the questions that people are asking.

 Planning is also important if you are working in a team.
 You don’t want topics overlapping and you need to keep a steady flow of articles coming in instead of having lots arrive at once.

 Copywriting advice is helpful so you make sure you’re targeting the right people and using attractive, converting titles, headings and call’s to action.